Who are Time to Talk Befriending?

 Our purpose, our origins

 Time to Talk Befriending is a small local charity rooted in the Sussex communities it serves.
-We offer a uniquely personalised model of intergenerational befriending, signposting and advice.
+We offer a personalised model of intergenerational befriending, community outreach and seasonal campaigning, signposting and group befriending across the City of Brighton and Hove.
 We work with vulnerable older people aged 65+ who experience chronic loneliness and social isolation.
-We are motivated by our belief that older people should be honoured and respected, not hidden away and forgotten by society.
+The foundation of the Charity is built on Christian values.
+We are motivated by our belief that older people should be honoured and respected.
+We continue to work collaboratively with individuals and organisations from different backgrounds, faiths and beliefs to tackle the serious issue of loneliness head on.
 Attending our community outreach events, feedback from new members includes: “I thought I was invisible’’, “Before coming here, I hadn’t spoken to anyone in weeks”.

 Starting as a grassroots project in 2012, formerly established in 2013 we became a small charity in November 2014.
 With steady growth, we now support 230 older members, with the majority aged between 75-104 years.
 We have over 200 befriending volunteers and 158 school students providing events and group befriending.
 We also run, in partnership with local churches, colleges/schools and a pre-school weekly and monthly group befriending meet-ups for our older members.
 Facilitating intergenerational befriending is one of our core aims (research from Age UK states that evidence shows this type of befriending often has more positive impact than peer to peer befriending).